tomasproanop/celestial-bodies-db-fcc/README.md

-# Celestial Bodies Database - freeCodeCamp
+# Relational Databases - freeCodeCamp
-This project is required for the Relational Database Certification from freeCodeCamp.
+These are the required projects for the Relational Database Certification from freeCodeCamp.